 The nasal spray will help soothe your nasal passages.
 Also, you might choose tissues with aloe in them.
 You can also alternate between acetaminophen and ibuprofen to handle fever and pain.

 It’s tempting to stock up on all the essentials, particularly when grocery stores are experiencing shortages of some items.
 However, it’s better to go into this with a strategy that supports self-care while also helping ensure there is enough to go around.
-My recommendations for food and drink include the following:
+My ideas for food, drink, and self-care vitamins include the following:

 Vitamin supplements can give your body the boost it needs to fight off invaders.
 Pay attention to quality, though, and buy from a reputable brand.
 Also, make sure you keep vitamin C supplements handy.
 You can go with a drink mix, but my recommendation is tablets since they don’t need water.